lavanya9739/CodeAlpha-Front-end-development/README.md

 - Click on an image to view a larger preview.
 - Slide through the images with next and previous arrows.
 - Download option for each image.
-- Grey background to enhance the viewing experience.

 ## Technologies Used:
 - **HTML5**